 CMFG Life Insurance, doing business as CUNA Mutual, knows a thing or two about credit unions, having served them and their members for eight decades.
 The mutual company provides specialized insurance -- such as credit insurance, bond coverage, business auto, professional liability, and health benefit packages -- for the credit unions themselves, as well as consumer products like life, accident, annuity insurance, and homeowners insurance that the institutions can offer to their members.
 CUNA also provides credit unions with software, marketing support, and investment advice, and it has select operations in non-credit union related insurance markets.

 In addition to insurance policies for credit unions, CUNA Mutual's MEMBERS Capital Advisors unit provides advisory services to help credit unions improve investment returns.
 Some of the company's products for credit union members under the MemberCONNECT program are offered through partnerships with insurers such as Liberty Mutual.
-Property and casualty insurance products are issued by CUMIS Insurance Society, Inc.
+Property/casualty insurance products are issued by CUMIS Insurance Society.

 Other lines include accidental death and dismemberment coverage, auto insurance, personalized investment planning through CUNA Brokerage Services, and small-business retirement plans.

 CPI Qualified Plan Consultants unit is a third-party administrator of employee benefits plans and retirement plans for small business customers.

-Life and health premiums accounted for 40% of CUNA Mutual's revenues in 2015.
+Life and health premiums accounted for 46% of CUNA Mutual's revenues in 2015.
 Property/casualty premiums accounted for about 25%.

 CUNA Mutual insures about 95% of the US' credit unions.